AdobeDocs/campaign-standard.en/help/designing/using/editing-email-styles.md

 ![](assets/des_padding_lock_icon.png)

-### Example: adjusting vertical alignment and padding
+### Example: adjusting vertical alignment and padding {#example-adjusting-vertical-alignment-and-padding}

 You want to adjust padding and vertical alignment inside a structure component composed of three columns.
 To do this, follow the steps below: